gcharang/KomodoPlatform-wiki/Be-a-marketmaker-or-LP-using-barterDEX-CLI.md

 1. barterDEX CLI installed - [guide](https://github.com/KomodoPlatform/KomodoPlatform/wiki/Installing-and-Using-Komodo-Platform-(barterDEX))
 2. Native coin wallet(s) or Electrum server list (see below)

 ### APIs needed
-You will need [`run`](https://github.com/KomodoPlatform/KomodoPlatform/wiki/barterDEX-API-Summary-by-Category#run), [`setpassprhase`](https://github.com/KomodoPlatform/KomodoPlatform/wiki/barterDEX-API-Summary-by-Category#setpassphrase), [`enable`](https://github.com/KomodoPlatform/KomodoPlatform/wiki/barterDEX-API-Summary-by-Category#enable) or [`electrum`](https://github.com/KomodoPlatform/KomodoPlatform/wiki/barterDEX-API-Summary-by-Category#electrum) & [`autoprice`](https://github.com/KomodoPlatform/KomodoPlatform/wiki/barterDEX-API-Summary-by-Category#autoprice) only to be a marketmaker or LP in barterDEX.
+You will need [`client`](https://github.com/KomodoPlatform/KomodoPlatform/wiki/barterDEX-API-Summary-by-Category#client), [`setpassprhase`](https://github.com/KomodoPlatform/KomodoPlatform/wiki/barterDEX-API-Summary-by-Category#setpassphrase), [`enable`](https://github.com/KomodoPlatform/KomodoPlatform/wiki/barterDEX-API-Summary-by-Category#enable) or [`electrum`](https://github.com/KomodoPlatform/KomodoPlatform/wiki/barterDEX-API-Summary-by-Category#electrum) & [`autoprice`](https://github.com/KomodoPlatform/KomodoPlatform/wiki/barterDEX-API-Summary-by-Category#autoprice) only to be a marketmaker or LP in barterDEX.
 All the API usage explained below as steps.

 ### Steps:

-#### run
+#### client
-Use `./run &` to start barterDEX as LP mode.
-You can use `./client &` but, better to use `run`, which is specifically to start as marketmaker or LP.
+Use `./client &` to start barterDEX.
+Do NOT use `./run` unless you have liable connection from a datacenter or VPS.
 Don't change the file contents unless you know what you are doing.

 #### setpassphrase
 This API will set your passphrase and let you use the userpass value in every script.
 This is the second API/script you need to run.